doordeck/docs/docs/guide/adding-more-ephemeral-keys-secondary-authentication-checks.md

 If your OpenID auth token includes the telephone field and has marked it as verified, you should receive an SMS shortly
 - the code in the SMS is valid for 5 minutes.

-You can remove `?method=SMS` and Doordeck will auto-select a method, or you can specify one of the following:
+You can remove `?method=SMS` and Sentry Interactive will auto-select a method, or you can specify one of the following:

 - `SMS` - Send an SMS to the user
 - `TELEPHONE` - Call the user and read out the code